Home

 2. “Don’t yell out the answers!”

+I already know the answers, I don't need to hear them from you.
 Confer quietly with your teammates and write the answer down in your answer book.
 Remember, other teams are sitting close by so keep your discussions between yourself and your teammates.

 3. “I am the judge, jury, and executioner…”